ck852/data_analysis_gui/README.md

 ## How to Use

 Start by clicking "Open" in the top left corner.
 Select a single file to analyze.
 The sweeps should appear in the plot.
 The right and left arrows next to the "Open" button adjust which sweep is displayed.
 You can drag the green cursors to desired positions to define your analysis time range, very similar to WinWCP.
 You can also define them in the "Range 1 Start (ms)" and similar fields under "Analysis Settings".
 Note that you can check "Use Dual Analysis" to extract data from two regions in one output.
 Below, adjust "Plot Settings" for your desired analysis.
 This program includes the same four peak analysis modes (absolute, positive, negative, and peak-peak) available in WinWCP.
-The peak mode can be adjusted in the corresponding drop-down menu in the main window. **All peak modes have aligned with WinWCP in preliminary tests, but final validation with figures is still in progress.**
+The peak mode can be adjusted in the corresponding drop-down menu in the main window.

 <img src="images/mainwindow.PNG" alt="main_window" width="1000"/>